TipsForGIS/arcmap-select-by-attribute/README.md

 # arcmap-select-by-attribute

-# selectByAttribute This Python code creates a Tkinter window that acts as a simplified 'select by attribute' window of ArcMap.
+This Python code is from a class project in 2010.
+The code creates a Tkinter window that acts as a simplified 'select by attribute' window of ArcMap.